-High honors in theater is by invitation only and requires an oral exam conducted by the Honors Committee.
-The Honors Committee will invite qualified students according to the following criteria: consideration of the readers’ evaluations, originality of research and thesis topic, the student’s performance in courses as reflected in his or her transcript, compliance with the General Education Expectations, and the extent to which the student’s educational experience reflects the philosophy, goals, and diversity of the department.
+The Honors Committee will evaluate eligible theses according to the following criteria: consideration of the readers’ evaluations, originality of research and thesis topic, the student’s performance in courses as reflected in his or her transcript, compliance with the General Education Expectations, and the extent to which the student’s educational experience reflects the philosophy, goals, and diversity of the department.

 Please see wesleyan.edu/theater for details on prerequisites for applying for honors theses.

 Theater Capstone Optional